SWE-Exp: Experience-Driven Software Issue Resolution: Discussion

 \subsection{Data Leakage}

 One critical concern about our experience-driven framework is the threat of knowledge leakage~\cite{zhang2025swebench}.
 Specifically, in datasets such as SWE-bench, multiple instances from the same repository may correspond to closely related or even identical buggy code segments.
 If experiences are retrieved from the same repository as the target instance, especially via similarity-based matching, there is a high risk that the agent leverages repository-specific signals or implicitly accesses ground-truth-relevant information.
 This can lead to artificially inflated performance and fails to demonstrate the true generalizability of the extracted experiences.
-To avoid data leakage, we explicitly exclude all experiences from the same repository as the current instance before retrieval.
-This ensures that the selected experiences do not contain repository-specific artifacts or ground-truth-adjacent code snippet, allowing us to more accurately assess the cross-repository generalizability of experience reuse.
+To avoid data leakage, experience retrieval strictly respects both repository boundaries and temporal order: for each instance, we exclude all trajectories from the same repository that are temporally posterior to the current issue.
+This setup simulates a realistic setting in which agents can only leverage past experiences, and enables a fair assessment of the generalization capability of our experience-driven framework.
 Our experimental results further support the generalizability of our extracted experiences across repositories, as shown in Table~\ref{tab:results:main}.